What is Reye syndrome?

-Reye Syndrome is a rare disease that mainly affects children and teenagers when they have, or recently had, a viral infection such as chickenpox or influenza.
-Reye Syndrome causes swelling of the liver and brain, and it can also cause death.
+Reye syndrome is a rare disease that mainly affects children and teenagers.
+It often occurs in children who have, or recently had, a viral infection such as chickenpox or influenza.
+Reye syndrome causes swelling of the liver and brain, and can be fatal.

 You can also use ibuprofen for relief of symptoms in children under 18 years of age.
 Examples of ibuprofen include Advil® and Motrin®.
-Products containing ibuprofen should not be used in children under 6 months of age without first talking to your health care provider.
+Do not use products containing ibuprofen in children under 6 months of age without first talking to your health care provider.

 Always use the dosage indicated in the product instructions or as recommended by your health care provider.

-- changes in personality or behaviour such as confusion, irritability or aggression – may also cause strange behavior such as staring and slurred speech;
+- Changes in personality or behaviour such as confusion, irritability or aggression.
+Reye syndrome may also cause strange behavior such as staring and slurred speech

-Reye Syndrome occurs 3 to 7 days after the beginning of an infection or illness caused by a virus, or during recovery from the infection or illness.
-Reye Syndrome can be misdiagnosed as swelling of the brain, also known as encephalitis or meningitis, diabetes, drug overdose, poisoning, sudden infant death syndrome (SIDS), or a psychiatric illness.
+Reye syndrome occurs 3 to 7 days after the beginning of a viral infection.
+It can also occur while recovering from the infection.
+Reye syndrome can be misdiagnosed as swelling of the brain (encephalitis) or swelling of the lining of the brain (meningitis), diabetes, drug overdose, poisoning, sudden infant death syndrome (SIDS) or a psychiatric illness.

 What is the treatment?

 Early diagnosis and treatment in a hospital can save your child’s life.
 Treatment includes reducing brain swelling, preventing damage to the liver and other organs and monitoring the heart.

 Most people recover completely, but Reye syndrome can cause permanent brain damage or death.